appwrite/appwrite/README.md

     appwrite/appwrite:0.11.0
 ```

 Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
-Please note that on non-linux native hosts, the server might take a few minutes to start after installation completes.
+Please note that on non-Linux native hosts, the server might take a few minutes to start after installation completes.

-For advanced production and custom installation, check out our Docker [environment variables](https://appwrite.io/docs/environment-variables) docs.
-You can also use our public [docker-compose.yml](https://gist.github.com/eldadfux/977869ff6bdd7312adfd4e629ee15cc5#file-docker-compose-yml) file to manually set up an environment.
+Check out our Docker [environment variables](https://appwrite.io/docs/environment-variables) docs.
+You can also use our public [docker-compose.yml](https://gist.github.com/eldadfux/977869ff6bdd7312adfd4e629ee15cc5#file-docker-compose-yml) file to set up an environment manually.

 ### Upgrade from an Older Version

-If you are upgrading your Appwrite server from an older version, you should use the Appwrite migration tool once your setup is completed.
+If you upgrade your Appwrite server from an older version, you should use the App write migration tool once your setup is completed.
 For more information regarding this, check out the [Installation Docs](https://appwrite.io/docs/installation).

 ## Getting Started

-Getting started with Appwrite is as easy as creating a new project, choosing your platform, and integrating its SDK in your code.
-You can easily get started with your platform of choice by reading one of our Getting Started tutorials.
+App write is as easy as creating a new project, choosing your platform, and integrating its SDK in your code.
+You can quickly get started with your platform of choice by reading one of our Getting Started tutorials.

 * [Getting Started for Web](https://appwrite.io/docs/getting-started-for-web)
 * [Getting Started for Flutter](https://appwrite.io/docs/getting-started-for-flutter)